Hinerangitoariari: Group shows

 Whenua Ora / Upon the Land at Waikato Museum, 2015.

 Te Karohirohinga Taonga, Māori art from the Community at Waikato Museum, 1995.
 Hinerangitoariari exhibited four works on a creation theme - Io, Whero, Nga Wha and Tane.

 Kohia ko Taikaka Anake at the National Art Gallery, 1990.
 At the time, this was the largest exhibition of Māori art to date.

 Personal life

-Hinearangitoariari was born in the power substation village of Bunnythorpe, and her father Alf Foley was a generation engineer.
+Hinerangitoariari was born in the power substation village of Bunnythorpe, and her father Alf Foley was a generation engineer.
 The nearby Mangahao Power Station was built in the same year her father was born - 1924.
 In 2003, Hinerangitoariari moved to Mangaore Village, close to where she grew up.